BIMSBbioinfo/RCAS_meta-analysis/README.md

 # The RCAS profiles of the RBP binding sites

-The repo is to host the scripts and the RCAS profiles of the binding sites of multiple RBPs.

-# Profiles

 RBP ID | SRA ID | RCAS profile
 --- | --- | ---
 DND1 | DND1_B | [profile](https://bimsbstatic.mdc-berlin.de/akalin/RCAS/DND1_B.clusters.bed.RCAS.report.html)